vespa-engine/blog/_posts/2021-02-22-parent-child-joins-tensors-content-recommendation.md

 We also keep the global CTRs in-memory for even faster performance with the aptly named `attribute: fast-search`.
 Ultimately, the Vespa team [optimized our use case]({% post_url /product-updates/2020-12-17-vespa-product-updates-december-2020 %}) of parent-child joins and tensors to rank 10,000 articles in just 17.5 milliseconds!

-This blog post described just two of the many ranking features used for real-time content recommendation at Verizon Media, all powered by Vespa.
+This blog post described just two of the many ranking features used for real-time content recommendation at Yahoo, all powered by Vespa.